egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

 ## Introduction

 Have you ever wondered how to dynamically instantiate Kubernetes resources before deploying them to a cluster?
-What if I tell you there is an easy way to do it.
+What if I tell you there is an easy way to do it?
 [Sveltos](https://github.com/projectsveltos) lets you define add-ons and applications using [templates](https://projectsveltos.github.io/sveltos/template/intro_template/).
 Before deploying any resource down the **managed** clusters, Sveltos instantiates the templates using information gathered from the **management** cluster.

-In todays blog post I will like to demonstrate how to create a Cilium cluster mesh between two clusters using the Sveltos templating feature to instantiate the Cilium helm chart definition.
+In today's blog post, we will demonstrate how to form a Cilium cluster mesh between two clusters using the Sveltos templating to instantiate the Cilium helm charts.

 ![title image reading "Sveltos Templating Cilium"](Sveltos_Templating_Cilium.jpg)